heptarch/heptarch.github.io/drafts/demon.md

 Instead, she has resolved some disagreement with Professor Foster about birefringence (in her favour) and walks briskly from the student laboratory of University College to Eversholt Street.
-She ducks into a culvert, unlocks a small service door, lights the moderator lamp kept on a hook by the entrance and summons the elevator.
+She ducks into a culvert, unlocks a small service door, and lights the moderator lamp kept on a hook by the entrance.
-The elevator clanks up, croaking like an oversized frog which then swallows her up.
+She summons the elevator, which clanks croakingly up like an oversized frog.
-As she begins the journey down to the tunnels, the hum of coils and windings and transformers gets louder.
+It swallows her up, and she begins the slow journey down into the tunnels, the hum of coils and transformers getting louder.

+The frog disgorges her

 <p align="center">
   ⁂